 results of experiment, and ongoing processes to ensure project change (PDSA) of care transitioning.
 The A3 tool provides a foundation of collaborative input and communication with participation of all disciplines involved within the quality improvement change.
-The A3 tool is well supported by leadership organizational goals to improve care delivery across all areas of service within the medical center The A3 tool continues to impact change in a way that coincides with eliminating waste, execute performance improvements in an academic research vivarium, with an overwhelming resilience to process improvement in healthcare.
+The A3 tool is well supported by leadership organizational goals to improve care delivery across all areas of service within the medical center.
+The A3 tool continues to impact change in a way that coincides with eliminating waste, execute performance improvements in an academic research vivarium, with an overwhelming resilience to process improvement in healthcare.
 Within this project, the A3 Model can provide insight into concerns indicative of needed change for SMI veterans discharge processes and treatment team variables of involvement.
 The A3 model provides the incorporation of a detailed quality improvement change process for the proposed goal of the DNP project.

 The Transitional Care Model